Government procurement in the United States: Contract administration

-See the DCMA Handbook for more information on contract administration.
+The DCMA Handbook has more information on contract administration.

 Requests for Equitable Adjustments

 Requests for Equitable Adjustments (REAs) are modifications of the contract that were not done formally or properly.
 REAs are frequently based on the changes clause.
 They typically occur when new work is added or a change in current work is ordered, perhaps by the contracting officer, without the required documentation.
 Changed circumstances and equity are possible justifications for a contractor to ask for a REA.
 Contractors can ask for delay damages arising from contract changes in REAs.

 The burden of showing evidence of increased costs lies with the contractor.
 Special rules exist for entitlement to whether or not contractor is entitled to profit in addition to the actual costs they incurred, especially in the cases of leased equipment that was held over due to delays on the part of the Government or the Government's failure to properly integrate other contractors who then interfered with our contractor's work.
 Cases out there that say the Government can reduce profit if risk was reduced due to the change.

 Can use the settlement procedures in FAR Part 49, per FAR 49.002(c) but be advised that this section is really written for terminations – you have to adapt the settlement procedures, probably for terminations for convenience, to the REA.

 The Government should make sure there is a release of claims (ROC) clause in the REA's contract modification – FAR / DFARS do not have a sample ROC clause.
 In the context of FAR Part 12 commercial items, the changes clause requires bilateral agreement.

 A substantial number of federal cases deal with REAs: